-JENNIFER LOWELL, PH.D.
-KELLY PARSLEY, M.A.
-GERALD SCHAFER.
-PH.D.
+KELLY PARSLEY, M.A., M.P.H.
+GERALD SCHAFER, PH.D.
+KATHERINE WAGNER, M.S.

+The Health Sciences department provides an integrated approach to the allied and public health fields that applies biological, environmental, psychological, economic, sociological, and political sciences to population health.
 The Public Health and Health Sciences majors are designed for students seeking to enter the health professions.
 If the United States is to reverse the present trend of deteriorating health of its citizens, and do so within an affordable framework, the next generation of health professionals must be conversant with a new health promotion paradigm.
 The Public Health and Health Sciences majors introduce students to this new paradigm through an integrated biological, psychological, and sociological approach to promoting health that encourages a shift from reliance primarily on dollars and technology to informed citizen participation.